A simple model for creating balance

 And this applies to everyone outside of the corporate world just as much, if not more.

-All work and no play doesn’t just make Jack a dull boy, but it will definitely lead to burn out if it goes unchecked.
+All work and no play doesn’t just make Jack a dull boy, but could lead to burn out if it goes unchecked.

-Clients facing burn out have often failed to invest in one of the three critical support systems in the model, or failed to adjust when one was severely impacted.
+I repeatedly find that clients facing burn out have often failed to invest in one of the three critical support systems in the model.
+Or failed to adjust when one was severely impacted.
 Founders and entrepreneurs are especially guilty of rolling up their sleeves and fixing all the issues with less and less time looking after their own needs.

 Imagine a stool with 3 legs: Task, Team and Self.